cyberark/conjur/docs/tour.md

 {% endhighlight %}

-{% include toc.md key='next-steps' %}
+{% include toc.md key='enterprise' %}

+Conjur Enterprise builds on the features of Conjur Community Edition, adding more features such as LDAP synchronization, web UI for administration, high availability, and more.
-Email <support@conjur.net> for access to Conjur Enterprise v4.9 to continue your explorations on prem.
+Email <support@conjur.net> to request access to Conjur Enterprise to continue your explorations on premise.